seenthattinker/Conceptinero/government/eligible.md

 but with a specific practical application in view.
 Like [basic research](https://www.canada.ca/en/revenue-agency/services/scientific-research-experimental-development-tax-incentive-program/glossary.html#bscrsrch), the results could be published in scientific journals.

-The discovery of the principle of the transistor, that is, the ability to control the conductivity of a semiconductor, can be considered an example of applied research.
+![Example] The discovery of the principle of the transistor, that is, the ability to control the conductivity of a semiconductor, can be considered an example of applied research.
 A private company did this particular work.
 Its research objective was to gain knowledge of the properties of